BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 ```
 - See dir UDS_Test to see the breakdown of how the unix domain socket will work for the gpg broker
 - in gpg_broker, secret_daemon reads the keys and the UDS_Test is the server that calls the secret_daemon script (this is only for testing the final version is called daemon_server)
+- Binance is the testing exchange im using, I have connected the daemon_client to binance

 # Key security
 - Make the secret_daemon script a library for the UDS_Test and rewrite it all in a single rust file called daemon_server